Split Tickets

 Top things to do in Split

-The Pakleni Islands are a stunning chain of pine-covered islets scattered just off the coast of Hvar.
+The Pakleni Islands are a chain of pine-covered islets scattered just off the coast of Hvar.
 Famous for their sandy beaches, turquoise lagoons, and chic beach clubs, they’re a standout stop on the Five Island tour along Croatia’s Dalmatian coast.
 Whether you’re snorkeling in secluded coves, unwinding at Palmizana Bay, or sipping cocktails by the sea, the Pakleni Islands promise the perfect mix of relaxation and adventure.

 Overview: